UWPCE-PythonCert/SystemDevelopment/slides_sources/source/threading-multiprocessing.rst

 threads.

-Creating the scheduler which does the jumping is an exercise for the reader, but look into these packages which handle the dirty work
+Creating the scheduler which does the jumping is an exercise for the reader, but one look into the following packages which handle the dirty work:

 -  https://pypi.python.org/pypi/greenlet

-  - interface for creating coroutine based microthreads
+  - An interface for creating coroutine based microthreads.

 -  http://eventlet.net/

-  - a concurrent networking library, based on greenlet.
-Developed for Second Life
+  - A concurrent networking library, based on ``greenlet``.
+Developed for Second Life.

 -  http://www.gevent.org

-  - forked from eventlet.
-Built on top of greenlet and libevent, a portable event loop with strong OS support
+  - Forked from ``eventlet``.
+Built on top of ``greenlet`` and ``libevent``, it is a portable event loop with strong OS support.

--  Python 3.4+ : the asyncio module
+-  Python 3.4+ : the ``asyncio`` module

 Distributed programming
 -----------------------

-A distributed system is one in which components located on networked computers communicate and coordinate their actions by passing messages
+A distributed system is one in which components located on networked computers communicate and coordinate their actions by passing messages.

-There are lots of ways to do this at different layers.
-MPI, \*-RPC, Pyro, ...
+There are lots of ways to do this at different layers: MPI, \*-RPC, Pyro, ...

 Celery
 ------

-"Celery is an asynchronous task queue/job queue based on distributed message passing"
+*"Celery is an asynchronous task queue/job queue based on distributed message passing"*

-Provides an API for defining tasks, and retrieving results from those tasks
+Provides an API for defining tasks, and retrieving results from those tasks.

 Messages are passed via a "message broker", of which Celery supports
 several: